waleedconan/child-protection-sql-portfolio/README.md

 - This project was developed independently for learning and portfolio purposes.
 - It uses entirely fictional data and does not reflect any real individuals, organizations, or operational information.
 - No internal reports, confidential data, or proprietary formats were used.
-- This work is not affiliated with or endorsed by UNHCR or its partners.
+- This work is not affiliated with or endorsed by any Agency or its partners.
 - The use of humanitarian concepts (e.g., referrals, services, protection indicators) is based on publicly known practices and general sector knowledge.

 ## 🔗 Repository